List of rampage killers in Oceania and Maritime Southeast Asia

-This is a list of mass or spree killers in Oceania and Maritime Southeast Asia.
+This is a list of mass killers or spree killers in Oceania and Maritime Southeast Asia.
 A mass murderer is typically defined as someone who kills three or more people in one incident, with no "cooling off" period, not including themselves.
 A mass murder typically occurs in a single location where one or more persons kill several others.

 This list does not include serial killers, members of democidal governments, or major political figures who orchestrated such actions.

+Some perpetrators may not have committed their acts as it is unclear if they were convicted.